macgregor/developer-notes/python/argparse-basics.md

 method_that_hates_uninitialized_obejcts(args.out)
 ```
 Note: you cant specify defaults on positional arguments, they are required so it
-wouldnt make since to provide a default.
+wouldn't make since to provide a default.

 #### Flags
 A common pattern is to have boolean flags you optionally pass to the cli tool, this